Illegal Entry into the U.S.: Can You Be Deported?

 How the Deportation Process Works

-Once you’re in removal proceedings, the government will present evidence to show that you are removable from the U.S. You have the right to defend yourself and seek relief from removal, such as asylum, cancellation of removal, or voluntary departure.
+Once you’re in removal proceedings, the government will present evidence to show that you are removable from the U.S. You have the right to defend yourself and seek relief from removal.
+A deportation order can result in multi-year or permanent bars from reentry.
+These forms of relief have strict eligibility requirements and are not guaranteed.
+These forms of relief are only available if specific legal requirements are met.

 Here’s a quick look at how removal proceedings typically unfold:

-2. Individual Hearing: If you decide to fight deportation, your case will go to an individual hearing, where you and your attorney will present evidence to show why you should not be deported.
+- Individual Hearing: If you decide to fight deportation, your case will go to an individual hearing, where you and your attorney will present evidence to show why you should not be deported.
+You may have legal options to challenge removal depending on eligibility and evidence.

 What Are Your Options After Receiving a Removal Order?